ckormanyos/e_float-2021/README.md

 Multiple precision floating point (legacy project) derived work from e_float

 This work is based on an earlier work:\
 C.M.
-Kormanyos Algorithm 910: A Portable C++ Multiple-Precision System for Special-Function Calculations",\
+Kormanyos, _Algorithm 910: A Portable C++ Multiple-Precision System for Special-Function Calculations_,\
 in [ACM TOMS (37) 4, February 2011](https://doi.acm.org/10.1145/1916461.1916469)

 ## Description